Sexual Harassment Lawyer Dallas, TX

 While sexual harassment is not a crime in and of itself, a sexual harassment claim can also result in criminal charges.
 In addition to civil penalties, workplace sexual harassment may lead to criminal charges if the incident involved stalking, assault, sexual assault, or criminal harassment.

 It is possible to hold employers accountable for sexual harassment during work-related travel, work-sponsored events, and potentially even some non-work events.
-Texting or emailing offensive material, or engaging in or online harassment via social media may also be grounds to file a claim.
+Texting or emailing offensive material, or engaging in online harassment via social media, may also be grounds to file a claim.

-This needs to be considered on a case by case basis, but the nature of the compliment or comment needs to be considered along with its tone and context.
+This is considered on a case-by-case basis, but the nature of the compliment or comment needs to be considered along with its tone and context.
 If the comment is sexually suggestive or makes you feel uncomfortable or objectified, it may be considered sexual harassment.

 Dan Atkerson